kinguser981/cap_sprout_PBRP/README.md

 ```
 fastboot flash recovery recovery.img
 ```
-, it will automatically flash in the active slot.
+and it will automatically flash in the active slot.

 ```
 # Copyright (C) 2023 The Android Open Source Project